Cherreads

 "Not enough?!"

+The emperor's fists clenched.
+A wild, desperate look flashed in his eyes.
 "Then send men into the capital and the nearby villages.
-Gather 1,000 children, those with the brightest spiritual spark, and bring them to the palace immediately!"
+Gather 1,000 children—those with the brightest spiritual spark—and bring them to the palace immediately!"

 "Yes, Your Majesty!"

 "Commander, the encirclement is complete.
 Shall we order the attack?
-The Great Wei's outer defenses seem… surprisingly lax."
+The Great Wei's outer defenses seem surprisingly lax."

 A messenger reported to Cao Yuanmu in the command tent.

 "Look!
 Up in the sky!
 Who is that?
-So… beautiful…"
+So beautiful…"

-"That is… a Golden Core expert… truly flying…"
+"That's… a Golden Core expert… truly flying…"

-"Nanming Lihuo Slash!!!"
+"Nanming Lihuo Slash!"

 BOOM!!!

-The earth shook violently.
-When the dust and dissipating flame settled, both armies gasped as one.
-The centuries old, heavily fortified main gate and a large section of the wall, built with untold wealth and labor, had been reduced to a smoldering, collapsed ruin of rubble in a single, casual strike.
+The earth shook.
+When the dust and dissipating flame settled, both armies gasped.
+The heavily fortified main gate and a large section of the wall had been reduced to a smoldering ruin of rubble in a single strike.
 One attack had breached the supposedly impregnable capital.
-A single, humbling thought echoed in everyone's mind:
+One attack had defied all logic and warfare.
+Golden Core experts existed to shatter common sense.
+No conventional fortress could hope to withstand them.

 "Attack.
 Now."